synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 SIDE NOTE – if you dislike global variables, the above code could be re-written such that check_nv() returned a “reboot is needed” value, which init_nv_settings() could keep track of itself.
 The trade-off would be longer, trickier code, but you will sometimes see this alternate approach used in other example scripts.

-### Source Code Walk-through (SNAPpy script batmon.py)
+### Source Code Walk-through (SNAPpy script [batmon.py](snappyImages/batmon.py))
-The following code walk-through intersperses commentary (in this font and color) with source code (in this font and color).
+The following code walk-through intersperses commentary with source code.

 This script won’t do anything by itself – it is a helper script, intended to be imported and called by other SNAPpy scripts.